Amplifying the Voices of Engaged Researchers Around the World

-Talloires Network of Engaged Universities and Open Society University Network (OSUN) will be awarding grants to faculty and graduate students to support their engaged scholarship.
-Affiliated with OSUN and TN member institutions, the faculty and graduate students will work to develop long-term, sustainable community partnerships as a central part of their research, with a goal to develop shared knowledge about issues that align with OSUN and TN priorities.
+Talloires Network of Engaged Universities and Open Society University Network (OSUN) have partnered to award grants to faculty and graduate students to support their engaged scholarship.
+Affiliated with TN and OSUN member institutions, the faculty and graduate students will work to develop long-term, sustainable community partnerships as a central part of their research, with a goal to develop shared knowledge about issues that align with TN and OSUN priorities.
 Engaged scholarship is important because it is a practice that facilitates the development of civic capacities – such as courage, humility, and empathy – in university students, staff, faculty, and community partners.

 The Engaged Scholar Award (ESA) is for graduate students pursuing research that integrates community engagement into new or existing scholarship.
 Award: $6,000